-- 9.2.2.10.2 At an intersection of a taxiway and a non-instrument, non-precision approach or take-off runway, the runway-holding position marking shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern A. - 9.2.2.10.3 Where a single runway-holding position is provided at an intersection of a taxiway and a precision approach category I, II or III runway, the runway-holding position marking shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern A. Where two or three runway-holding positions are provided at such an intersection, the runway-holding position marking closer (closest) to the runway shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern A and the markings farther from the runway shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern B. - 9.2.2.10.4 The runway-holding position marking displayed at a runway-holding position established in accordance with paragraph 7.2.12.3 of this Manual shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern A. - 9.2.2.10.5 Recommendation Where increased conspicuity of the runway-holding position is required, the runway-holding position marking should be as shown in ICAO Annex 14 Vol. I, Figure 5-8, pattern A or pattern B, as appropriate. - 9.2.2.10.6 Recommendation Where a pattern B runway-holding position marking is located on an area where it would exceed 60 m in length, the term "CAT II" or "CAT III" as appropriate should be marked on the surface at the ends of the runway-holding position marking and at equal intervals of 45 m maximum between successive marks.
+- 9.2.2.10.2 At an intersection of a taxiway and a non-instrument, non-precision approach or take-off runway, the runway-holding position marking shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern A. - 9.2.2.10.3 Where a single runway-holding position is provided at an intersection of a taxiway and a precision approach category I, II or III runway, the runway-holding position marking shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern A. Where two or three runway-holding positions are provided at such an intersection, the runway-holding position marking closer (closest) to the runway shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern A and the markings farther from the runway shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern B. - 9.2.2.10.4 The runway-holding position marking displayed at a runway-holding position established in accordance with paragraph 7.2.12.3 of this Manual shall be as shown in ICAO Annex 14 Vol. I, Figure 5-6, pattern A. - 9.2.2.10.5 Until 26 November 2026, the dimensions of runway-holding position markings shall be as shown in ICAO Annex 14 Vol. I, Figure 5-8, pattern A1 (or A2) or pattern B1 (or B2), as appropriate. - 9.2.2.10.6 From 26 November 2026, the dimensions of runway-holding position marking shall be as shown in ICAO Annex 14 Vol. I, Figure 5-8, pattern A2 or pattern B2, as appropriate. - 9.2.2.10.7 Recommendation Where increased conspicuity of the runway-holding position is required, the dimensions of runway-holding position marking should be as shown in ICAO Annex 14 Vol. I, Figure 5-8, pattern A2 or pattern B2, as appropriate.

+Note.- An increased conspicuity of the runway-holding position can be required, notably to avoid incursion risks the term "CAT II" or "CAT III" as appropriate should be marked on the surface at the ends of the runway-holding position marking and at equal intervals of 45 m maximum between successive marks.
 The letters should be not less than 1.8 m high and should be placed not more than 0.9 m beyond the holding position marking.